Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Simulation Studies

 \section{Simulation Studies}

-We assess the performance of DPDD on simulated time series with known transition dynamics, comparing it against benchmark methods including Wasserstein Autoregression (WAR) and classical autoregressive models.
-Simulations are run with $n_{\mathrm{exp}} = 500$ repetitions, each using $n_{\mathrm{paths}} = 400$ parallel trajectories and $T = 20$ time points.
-Forecast performance is evaluated on the hold-out window $\mathcal{H} = \{T_0+1, \dots, T\}$ with $T_0 = \lfloor 0.7T \rfloor$.
+We assessed the performance of DPDD on simulated time series with known transition dynamics and compared it with benchmark methods, including Wasserstein Autoregression (WAR) and classical autoregressive models.
+Simulations were performed with $n_{\mathrm{exp}} = 500$ repetitions.
+Here, $M$ represents the length of the training trajectory.

+In the first setup, we compared the prediction error in different stochastic systems between DPDD and WAR in the one-dimensional case and other baselines in the two-dimensional case because WAR is not valid for multi-variate case.
+In the second setup, we compared the prediction error between the weighted DPDD, unweighted DPDD and WAR, where the two results show a comparison with different $M$.
+In the third setup, we examined the long-term extrapolation predictive ability of DPDD.
+A simulation of the local stationary case was included in the first setup using an AR(2) process with coefficients drifting with time.

+Both DPDD and WAR require the stochastic system to be stationary.
+However, in real life, we may encounter stochastic systems that are not stationary.
+To address this, we introduce the Sliding-window DPDD, which deals with the local stationary case in which the assumption is not seriously violated.